The two main abdominal wall defects are omphalocele and gastroschisis.

 An omphalocele is caused by an opening (defect) in the middle of the abdominal wall at the bellybutton (umbilicus).
-The skin, muscle, and fibrous tissue are absent.
-The intestines protrude through the opening and are covered by fine membranes.
+The skin, muscle, and fibrous tissue are missing.
+The intestines spill (herniate) out through the opening and are covered by a thin sac.
 The umbilical cord is in the center of the defect.
-An omphalocele is commonly associated with other birth defects (such as heart defects) and with specific genetic syndromes.
-Omphalocele is diagnosed with prenatal ultrasonography.